Easy recipe for pulled pork done on a Weber Kettle grill

 Set up your grill for indirect heat by building a 2 zone fire, one on each side – drip pan goes in the middle under the meat.
+These set ups make the best cooktops for these foods.
 You could build one small fire on one side with the meat on the other, but I prefer the even temps all around the meat with the 2 zone.

 Cook your butt